 In 1956 the Tower was leased to Gerald de Trafford for a period of fifty years.
 It was passed on loan to Din l-Art Helwa who commenced restoration work in 1997, which was completed two years later.
 A considerable amount of stonework had to be replaced on the outside and flagstones laid inside.

-The Tower is open to the public Monday to Friday and on Sundays and Public Holidays from 10.30 to 12.30 and 13.15 to 15.30, when the flag is flying.
+The Tower is open to visitors Monday to Friday 09.00am – 15.00pm and also at Weekends & Public Holidays 10.30am – 15.15pm (subject to volunteer availability).
 Requests for school group visits please contact firstname.lastname@example.org

 Bookings may be made for visits by schools by contacting Mario Gauci 2156 0641 / 7956 0641 or email email@example.com